Halaszka/halaszka/README.md

 <h3 align="center">C++ Developer</h3>

-- 📖 Currently I'm learning the programming language C++ since a few months to expand my knowledge more and more.
+- 📖 I'm learning the programming language C++ since a few months to expand my knowledge more and more.

 - 💻 Programming Languages: C++, PHP